kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 An enterprise has a corpus of unstructured data, i.e., some documents with text.
 As a preprocessing step (omitted from the figure), the information in these documents are indexed and stored in some storage system.
-There are 4 overall steps in a RAG-U system:
+The figure labels the 4 overall steps in a RAG-U system:
 1. A natural language query $Q_{NL}$ comes into the RAG-U system.
 2. Parts of the corpus of unstructured data that is expected to be helpful in answering $Q_{NL}$ is fetched from some storage system.